Can A Nation Be Born In A Day

 12 For thus says the LORD, Behold, I will extend peace to her like a river, and the glory of the Gentiles like a flowing stream: then shall you nurse and carried… 13 As one whom his mother comforts, so will I comfort you; and you shall be comforted in Jerusalem.

-[Still talking about Heavenly Jerusalem, and note the huge nod to Gentiles, who will now be recipients of God’s peace and glory.
+[We believe this is even more clear He is talking about Heavenly Jerusalem, and note the huge nod to Gentiles, who will now be recipients of God’s peace and glory.
 It is the Kingdom of God in Christ.]

 People of God, may the eyes and ears of your spirits be yielded and open to His voice and heart every day.
 God bless and anoint you to share His greatest gift, our glorious Savior, Jesus, with those in your lives who need to hear.